 There are numerous events and musical performances in Brunswick, such as the Bowdoin International Music Festival.
-Brunswick Town Mall – a grassy park between Maine Street and Park Row – has a free summer concert series, and May-November there is a twice-weekly Farmers’ Market.
+Brunswick Town Mall – the grassy park between Maine Street and Park Row – has a free summer concert series, and May-November there is a twice-weekly Farmers’ Market.
 In the winter months the Brunswick Winter Market is in the restored Fort Andross Mill Complex.

 Where to Stay in Brunswick and Topsham

-From casual lodging in Brunswick, there’s the Travelers Inn, cozy bed & breakfasts, and boutique hotels such as The Daniel Hotel and the Brunswick Inn.
+From casual lodging in Brunswick, there’s the Travelers Inn, cozy bed & breakfasts, and boutique hotels and inns such as The Federal and OneSixtyFive.
 The Brunswick Hotel and Tavern has one of the most popular restaurants in Brunswick as well as a convenient location near the college.
 In Topsham, The Black Lantern B&B has views of the Androscoggin River and is right across from downtown Brunswick.

 Restaurants in Brunswick and Topsham